Recoskie/AI-Matrix/docs/Matrix Structure.md

 s8 = s8 - (s1 * 1 + s2 * 7 + s3 * 21);
 </pre>

-If you take the 5-dimensional set with the subtraction example above and add how many times we subtracted s3 per row and will end up with the same number of subtraction per row.

-<br /><br />

 So then s4 is 1, 1+3, 1+3+6, 1+3+6+10, 1+3+6+10+15, 1+3+6+10+15+21 is 4, 10, 20, 35.

 <br /><br />

-You can produce the same numbers by adding the number of times we subtract the same values per row in the 5-dimensional set with subtraction example above.
-You can also view it as taking away the iteration amount per row.
+You can produce the same pattern by adding the number of times we subtract the same values per row in the 5-dimensional set with subtraction example above.

 <br /><br />

 All this does is removes repeated subtraction per row in the 5-dimensional set with the subtraction example.
+You can also view it as taking away the iteration amount per row.

 <br /><br />